Keywords

 Clearly, Let , then we have Since so that and hence Thus .

-In this study, we have presented several significant findings concerning the S-pseudo bounded radical submodule.
+In this study, we have re-discovered and proved some properties of S-pseudo bounded radical submodule.
 Our results are supported by facts related to the prime submodule, prime ideal, and S-prime submodule.
 We examined the properties of the S-pseudo bounded radical submodule, particularly in the context of finitely generated and multiplication modules.
+In addition, using S-Pseudo bounded radical submodule as supposition lead us to get some statements that will be important for other who want to study in this field.

 This research did not involve any studies with human participants or animals and therefore did not require ethical approval.